 1. First you’ll mix together your dry ingredients, that means your flour, sugar, baking powder, and salt.

 After those are all mixed together you’ll cut your butter into the flour mixture.
 I like to grate the butter with a cheese grater to make the pieces smaller and to help this process go smoother.
 Keep working the butter into the dough until it’s mixed well throughout and you have small pea sized clumps.

-Roll the dough out into a rectangle that is about 18×14 inches, and the dough is about 1/8 to 1/4 inch thick.
+2. Roll the dough out into a rectangle that is about 10×14 inches, and the dough is about 1/4 inch thick.

 Tips to Make No Yeast Cinnamon Rolls:

 - Grate the cold butter using a cheese grater to make it easier to cut the butter into the flour mixture.

 - Add raisins to your cinnamon roll filling if desired.